 - Add the sweet potatoes and water to the pot.
 Secure the lid, close the pressure valve and cook for 10 minutes at high pressure.

-- Add the ghee, stir, then add the roasted besan, sugar, raisins and ground cardamom.
-Stir this continuously for 10 minutes – it’ll be a bit of an arm workout.
+- Press sauté, add the ghee, stir, then add the roasted besan, sugar, raisins and ground cardamom.
+Stir this continuously for 10 minutes or until the halwa comes together - it'll be a bit of an arm workout.
 A fun workout though!

 - Garnish with nuts and serve warm.